 Tides | Different types of tides | Causes of tides

 Tides are the rise and fall of the ocean level.
-The gravitational pull of the Sun and the Moon, and the rotation of the Earth are the two causes of tides.
-Below discussed are the different types of tides.
-One thing that must be noted is that the classification of tides may change from source to source.
+The gravitational pull of the sun and the moon, and the rotation of the earth are the two causes of tides.
+Let’s learn about the different types of tides.

 A high tide